 - Handling data overload

 The emergence of digital media has created an information explosion which is expanding at a rapid pace.
-As more data is now available than sales teams can manage, staying abreast of all internal and external intelligence is a task by itself.
+As more data is now available for sales teams to manage, staying abreast of all internal and external intelligence is a task by itself.

 Humans, however, have always found innovative solutions when business problems like this arise.
 For example, when the accounting needs of growing businesses increased to an extent that speed in calculations became a necessity, calculators were invented.